qguv/penultimate/README.md

 ### Persistent "status blocks"

 Persistent _status blocks_ along the right side of the screen keep up-to-date information about the current directory, git index, and anything else the user wants to track (WIP).
 No more `clear && ls` habit.

+### Host doesn't have to be the client

+You can use this as a remote shell, even a secure one if .htaccess and SSL are properly configured.
+(In this case, just run as a regular node app, ignoring nw.js a.k.a. node-webkit.)

 ## Inspiration